 In addition to any financing agreements required by the C-PACE Capital Provider, the Property Owner, C-PACE Capital Provider, Program Administrator and the City of Philadelphia are required to execute the C-PACE Statement of Levy and Lien Agreement prior to the C-PACE Financing closing.
 The C-PACE Statement of Levy and Lien Agreement is a contract between the C-PACE Capital Provider, the Property Owner, Program Administrator and the City of Philadelphia that memorializes for the public record that there is a C-PACE Special Assessment on the Property Owner's real property, among other terms.
-It may take several days (or longer) to successful secure signatures from all four parties, so Property Owners should build that into their deal timing expectations.
+It will likely take five (5) or more business days (or longer) to successfully secure signatures from all four parties, so Property Owners should build that into their deal timing expectations.